John Caudwell: Brexit

+Climate Change

+In 2023, Caudwell described the weakening of green policies by Prime Minister Rishi Sunak as “madness” and said he would consider switching his support to Labour.

 Personal life

-Caudwell was married to Kate McFarlane for 25 years, ending in 2001, and they had three children.
-He then had a brief relationship with violinist Jane Burgess, with whom he had daughter Scarlett.
-He was then in a long-term relationship with former model Claire Johnson for 15 years, with whom he has son Jacobi.
+Caudwell was married to Kate McFarlane for 25 years.
+The couple divorced in 2001, and they had three children.
+He then had a brief relationship with violinist Jane Burgess, with whom he had a daughter.
+He was then in a long-term relationship with former model Claire Johnson for 15 years, with whom he has a son.
 They separated in 2014.

-In 2015, Caudwell claimed that 11 family members including himself, his ex-wife Kate McFarlane, their two daughters Rebekah and Libby, and his son Rufus had been diagnosed with chronic Lyme disease.
-In 2018 Caudwell pledged to donate more than one million pounds in order to help fund Lyme disease research, on the condition that the NHS would be able to match his investment.
+In 2015, Caudwell claimed that 11 family members including himself, his ex-wife Kate McFarlane, their two daughters and their son had been diagnosed with chronic Lyme disease, a noted pseudoscience belief.
+In 2018, Caudwell pledged to donate more than one million pounds in order to help fund Lyme disease research, on the condition that the NHS would be able to match his investment.

-His current partner is Lithuanian former Olympic cyclist Modesta Vžesniauskaitė.
-They announced that they were expecting their first baby together in spring 2021.
-Their son William was born in March 2021.

-Caudwell lives at Broughton Hall in Staffordshire.